Biofilm: Dispersal

 Dispersal of cells from the biofilm colony is an essential stage of the biofilm life cycle.
 Dispersal enables biofilms to spread and colonize new surfaces.
 Enzymes that degrade the biofilm extracellular matrix, such as dispersin B and deoxyribonuclease, may contribute to biofilm dispersal.
 Enzymes that degrade the biofilm matrix may be useful as anti-biofilm agents.
 Evidence has shown that a fatty acid messenger, cis-2-decenoic acid, is capable of inducing dispersion and inhibiting growth of biofilm colonies.
 Secreted by Pseudomonas aeruginosa, this compound induces cyclo heteromorphic cells in several species of bacteria and the yeast Candida albicans.

 Nitric oxide has also been shown to trigger the dispersal of biofilms of several bacteria species at sub-toxic concentrations.
 Nitric oxide has potential as a treatment for patients that have chronic infections caused by biofilms.
+Antibiofilm methods, such as bacteriophages and CRISPR-Cas system, were developed in April 2026 for biofilm dispersal and disruption.

 It was generally assumed that cells dispersed from biofilms immediately go into the planktonic growth phase.
 However, studies have shown that the physiology of dispersed cells from Pseudomonas aeruginosa biofilms is highly different from that of planktonic and biofilm cells.
 Hence, the dispersal process is a unique stage during the transition from biofilm to planktonic lifestyle in bacteria.
 Dispersed cells are found to be highly virulent against macrophages and Caenorhabditis elegans, but highly sensitive towards iron stress, as compared with planktonic cells.

 Furthermore, Pseudomonas aeruginosa biofilms undergo distinct spatiotemporal dynamics during biofilm dispersal or disassembly, with contrasting consequences in recolonization and disease dissemination.
 Biofilm dispersal induced bacteria to activate dispersal genes to actively depart from biofilms as single cells at consistent velocities but could not recolonize fresh surfaces.
 In contrast, biofilm disassembly by degradation of a biofilm exopolysaccharide released immotile aggregates at high initial velocities, enabling the bacteria to recolonize fresh surfaces and cause infections in the hosts efficiently.
 Hence, biofilm dispersal is more complex than previously thought, where bacterial populations adopting distinct behavior after biofilm departure may be the key to survival of bacterial species and dissemination of diseases.